Pappyhash/CloudProject2/README.md

 ## Fibonacci Calculator
 This flask app calculates the fibonacci number of your choosing after logging you in with your Google account.
+This project makes use of the users api as well as memcache.

 ## Run Locally
 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).